ark-aces/aces-deployment-guide/README.md

   acesApiBaseUrl: 'http://localhost/aces-api'
 };
 ```
-If using the Ethereum Mainnet, copy the following into /apps/aces-frontend/aces-app/src/environments/environment.custom.ts:
+If using an Ethereum Mainnet, copy the following into /apps/aces-frontend/src/environments/environment.custom.ts, making sure to replace localhost with your server ip, if applicable.
 ```
 vim /apps/aces-frontend/src/environments/environment.custom.ts
 ```